-- There is a provision in law for foundlings to acquire citizenship automatically.
+- There is a provision in law for foundlings to acquire nationality automatically.

-- The law states that the ‘new-born infant’ shall be a citizen of Malta at the date of birth but it is unclear whether this would apply at a later age.
+- The law states that the ‘new-born infant’ shall be a national of Malta at the date of birth but it is unclear whether this would apply at a later age.

-- The provision says ‘until his right to any other citizenship is established’ so it may be that if the parents are later identified and they are nationals of a country that gives rise to a ‘right’ to citizenship for the child, the child's Maltese citizenship would cease making them potentially stateless until they apply for citizenship.
-The reference to 'a right to citizenship' could also be construed to mean that it is enough for a foreign national parent to be able in law to pass on their nationality for a foundling's Maltese citizenship to be withdrawn.
+- The provision says ‘until their right to any other nationality is established’ so it may be that if the parents are later identified and they are nationals of a country that gives rise to a ‘right’ to nationality for the child, the child's Maltese nationality would cease making them potentially stateless until they apply for nationality.
+The reference to 'a right to nationality' could also be construed to mean that it is enough for a foreign national parent to be able to pass on their nationality in law for a foundling's Maltese nationality to be withdrawn.
 Whether there are practical barriers to acquisition of the foreign nationality may not be deemed relevant, entailing a risk of future statelessness.

-- Dual citizenship is permitted so a child adopted by foreign parents and acquiring another nationality would not automatically lose their Maltese citizenship.
+- Dual nationality is permitted so a child adopted by foreign parents and acquiring another nationality would not automatically lose their Maltese nationality.

 - The acquisition of Maltese nationality by an adopted foreign child is governed by a mix of law and policy.
-The Citizenship Act distinguishes between children over and under 10 years-old.
-For children under 10, Maltese citizenship is automatically acquired upon registration, but there is a risk of statelessness if an ascendant of the parent was not born in Malta, as Maltese citizenship law requires both the parent and ascendant to be born on the territory.
-If the adopted child is older than 10, they can either rely on the same provision (though the inclusion of adopted children here is based on a policy decision rather than an explicit legal provision); or submit an application for citizenship through naturalisation, where it is said to be policy to grant citizenship in such cases, but, again, this is not set in law so there could be a risk of statelessness during the procedure.
+The Citizenship Act distinguishes between children over and under 10 years old.
+For children under 10, Maltese nationality is automatically acquired upon registration, but there is a risk of statelessness if an ascendant of the parent was not born in Malta, as Maltese nationality law requires both the parent and ascendant to be born on the territory.
+If the adopted child is older than 10, they can either rely on the same provision (though the inclusion of adopted children here is based on a policy decision rather than an explicit legal provision); or submit an application for nationality through naturalisation, where it is said to be policy to grant nationality in such cases, but, again, this is not set in law so there could be a risk of statelessness during the procedure.

-- There is a provision in the Citizenship Act for Maltese nationality to automatically be conferred through ius sanguinis to children born to Maltese citizens either in Malta or abroad, but there are discriminatory limitations in the Act, which exclude children born out of wedlock to a Maltese father.
+- There is a provision in the Citizenship Act for Maltese nationality to automatically be conferred through ius sanguinis to children born to Maltese nationals either in Malta or abroad, but there are discriminatory limitations in the Act, which exclude children born to unmarried parents with a Maltese father.

-- Additionally, under these same limitations, children born abroad to a Maltese father and foreign mother out of wedlock on or after 1 August 1989 would also fail to acquire Maltese citizenship, even if rendered stateless.
+- Additionally, under these same limitations, children born abroad to an unmarried Maltese father and foreign mother on or after 1 August 1989 would also fail to acquire Maltese nationality, even if rendered stateless.

 - Despite being ruled discriminatory by the European Court of Human Rights in 2011 (Genovese v.
 Malta), Maltese law still contains these limitations distinguishing between children born in and out of wedlock and between children born to a Maltese mother as opposed to a Maltese father when unmarried.

-- It is compulsory for all parents, irrespective of nationality or legal status, to register the birth of their child within 15 days of the birth.
+- It is compulsory for all parents, irrespective of nationality or legal status, to register the birth of their child within 15 days with the Public Registry office.
+This obligation may at times be difficult to meet, so in practice the timeframe is relaxed, and no penalties incur within the first weeks past the deadline.
+Late registration is allowed, with no cut-off date.
 If parents are unavailable, the duty falls on the doctor, midwife or any other person in attendance at the birth or in whose property the baby was born.

 - There are credible reports of births remaining unregistered due to lack of documentation or refusal of parents to register the child.

-- There are no mandatory requirements to report people who are undocumented to the immigration authorities.
+- There are no mandatory requirements to report undocumented persons to the immigration authorities.